54ac/stream-detector/README.md

 ### Future plans and things to do
 - [ ] Clean up the URL detection routine.
 The filename/extension part is particularly messy (it works, though),
 - [ ] Rethink the UX.
-While the context menu is relatively acceptable, the toolbar button is a leftover from the pre-WebExtensions days, and should be replaced with a per-tab address bar button,
+While the context menu is relatively acceptable, the toolbar button is a leftover from the pre-WebExtensions days, and could be replaced with a per-tab address bar button,
 - [ ] Implement per-tab lists,
-- [ ] Save URL list in local storage?
 - [ ] Sort detected URLs by video/audio quality?
 This would require downloading and parsing every detected manifest.
 Might not be feasible,
 - [ ] Search through the HTML for URLs?